Last updated: 24 April 2026

 - Gives you a chance to find more comfortable lodging options in the mainland or just go home after the island visit.

-- Uses smaller boats which can be scary sometimes when gliding against the waves.
+- Uses smaller boats back to the mainland, which can be scary sometimes when gliding against the waves.
 The sea is significantly rougher past noon.

 How to Get to Isla Verde